-Typically, bamboo flooring will cost between $5-$15 per squarefoot on average.
-The exact pricing will depend on the type of bamboo.
-For example, strand-woven bamboo usually costs more than solid options, such as vertical and horizontal bamboo.
+Typically, bamboo flooring will cost between $5 to $15 per square foot on average.
+The exact installation cost will depend on the type of bamboo.
+For example, strand woven bamboo usually costs more than solid options, such as vertical and horizontal bamboo.
 Engineered bamboo is usually cheaper per square foot, compared to authentic bamboo and hardwood.

 Easy to clean

 Also, bamboo is often more affordable than many high-end hardwood flooring options, such as maple and red oak, which can cost $15 per square foot or more.

 Bamboo costs can vary across locations and contractors, so make sure to ask your contractor for more specific pricing for different bamboo floor options.

 In a July 2021 survey by Modernize, 33% of homeowners said they plan to start a flooring renovation project in the next 12 months.
 While only 5% of homeowners said they currently have bamboo floors in their home, 12% said they plan to renovate their home with a bamboo flooring installation.

 Why are so many homeowners turning to this flooring material?
 It is not only unique and beautiful.
 It also has the same durability of hardwood, adds a modern aesthetic to the home, is eco-friendly and very easy to clean.
 With that being said, homeowners enjoy several benefits when they choose bamboo floors: